 The RLX North and RLX South property package is located within the Red Lake Greenstone Belt of Northwestern Ontario.
-Collectively the RLX North and RLX South properties form a contiguous land package of over 10,000 hectares surrounding Great Bear Resources’ Sobel property.
+Collectively the RLX North and RLX South properties form a contiguous land package of over 11,000 hectares surrounding Kinross Gold’s Sobel property (previously Great Bear Resources).

 The primary distinction between the two properties (RLX North and RLX South) is with the interpreted geology underlying each, with RLX North interpreted to be underlain primarily by the 2.96-2.99 Ga Balmer Assemblage, and RLX South interpreted to be underlain primarily by the 2.73-2.75 Ga Confederation Assemblage.
 The contact between these two metavolcanic packages is highly prospective for economic deposits of gold in the Red Lake mining camp.
 The majority of historic gold production from the district has been mined from within a few hundred meters of this important geological contact, making it a high priority exploration target.